BLLALL/Online-Library-laravelDeveloped/README.md

 # اقرأ - Online Book Reading and Download Platform

-اقرأ is a web application that allows users to browse, read, and download books.
+ this web application allows users to browse, read, and download books.
 It features user authentication, book management, and an admin panel for content management.

 ## Features